sixolet/about/resume.md

 ##### Senior Software Engineer, Runtime Group

-Designed and implemented programming language features for StreamBase StreamSQL EventFlow, a stream-relational programming language for event-driven systems.
+Designed and implemented programming language features for StreamBase StreamSQL EventFlow, a stream-relational programming language for event-driven systems that compiles to JVM bytecode.

 - Led language evolution efforts, including requirements gathering from field engineers, as well as defining, implementing, and refining language features